anjos/baker/README.rst

 I advise you to install a Conda_-based environment for deployment with this command line::

-  $ conda create --override-channels -c anjos -c defaults -n backuper python=x.y backuper
+  $ conda create --override-channels -c anjos -c defaults -n baker python=x.y baker

 Where ``x.y`` can be either ``2.7`` or ``3.6``.
 Once the environment is installed, activate it to be able to call binaries::

-  $ source activate backuper
+  $ source activate baker

 Usage